hazelcast/hazelcast-python-client/README.rst

 Hazelcast
 ~~~~~~~~~

-Hazelcast Python client requires a working Hazelcast IMDG cluster to
+Hazelcast Python client requires a working Hazelcast cluster to run.
-run.
 This cluster handles the storage and manipulation of the user data.

-A Hazelcast IMDG cluster consists of one or more cluster members.
+A Hazelcast cluster consists of one or more cluster members.
 These
 members generally run on multiple virtual or physical machines and are
 connected to each other via the network.
 Any data put on the cluster is
 partitioned to multiple members transparent to the user.
 It is therefore
 very easy to scale the system by adding new members as the data grows.
-Hazelcast IMDG cluster also offers resilience.
+Hazelcast cluster also offers resilience.
 Should any hardware or
 software problem causes a crash to any member, the data on that member
 is recovered from backups and the cluster continues to operate without
 any downtime.